ManuelRoyBo/kingpin1905/README.md

 👋 Hi, I’m @kingpin1905

+<h3>What I can do in a nutshell: </h3>

+ - Discord bots
+ - Static websites
+ - Dynamic websites (beginner)
+ - Object Oriented Programming
+ - Video games (with Unity)
+ - Basic electronic and robotics (mainly Arduino)
+ - SQL databases (beginner)

-What I know:
+<h3>Languages I know:</h3>

+ -  French
+ - English
  - Python
-   >Discord bots
  - C#
-   >Unity (beginner)
-- Web design
+ - Java
-   >HTML;
-   CSS;
-   JavaScript;
+ - The website squad (Html, Css, Javascript, Php)
-- Robotic
+ - SQL

-  >Arduino; Mindstorms;
+<h3>Stuff about me that might be usefull one day: </h3>

-Studying in computer science (Web , mobile and video games) since August 2022.
-I'm also a robotic teacher (age 5-14) for some summmer camps.

-What I want to learn in the future:
+I'm studying computer science (Web , mobile and video games) since August 2022.
+I'm also a robotic (and soon science) teacher (age 5-14) for some summmer camps.
+I would love to learn the basics of neural nets and deep learning in the future
- - Neural net and deep learning

- I love music and play a couple of instruments
+Well, you make it this far.
+Congrats! have an amazing day!

 <!---